jacomyal/sigma.js/plugins/sigma.plugins.design/README.md

 **0.5**
 * Automatic color assignment of qualitative data when the scheme is a set of colors instead of a dictionnary.
+* Add node and edge types, node icons and images; fully compatible with `sigma.renderers.linkurious`

 **0.4**
 * Rename plugin `designer` -> `design`